imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 - The "Export" button provides several export options, including:

   - Binary mask: Only the points in the fill are preserved under a constant value.
-This is useful to e.g., mask out structures outside the neuron being traced, or to train a [Weka model](/plugins/tws).
+This is useful to e.g., mask out structures outside the neuron being traced, or to train a [TWS/Labkit model](/plugins/snt/machine-learning).

   - Grayscale: Only the points in the fill are preserved under the original pixel intensities.
 This is useful to e.g., render the structure in the [legacy 3D Viewer](/plugins/3d-viewer) or [sciview](/plugins/sciview) to do a surface rendering of the neuron.